Siege of Belaya

 The siege of Belaya was the final military episode of the Smolensk War.
-The defense of the fortress by its small Russian garrison against a large Polish-Lithuanian army of King Władysław IV Vasa thwarted the king's plan to march against Moscow and made him sign the Treaty of Polyanovka in which he relinquished his claims to the Russian throne.
+The defense of the fortress by its small Russia garrison against a large Polish-Lithuanian army of King Władysław IV Vasa thwarted the king's plan to march against Moscow and made him sign the Treaty of Polyanovka in which he relinquished his claims to the Russian throne.

 Previous events

 The small fortress of Belaya which had fallen into the hands of the Commonwealth during the Time of Troubles was recaptured by the Russian army during its offensive in 1632.
 After its recapture it was garrisoned by a force of 1,000 soldiers under the command of the Voivode Fyodor Volkonsky.
 He had distinguished himself in 1618, during the defence of Moscow against Władysław IV as well as during his successful operations against raids from the Crimean Khanate.

 During the fortuneless siege of Smolensk for the Russians, Volkonsky tried to help the Voivode Mikhail Shein by attacking Polish detachments, capturing Polish baggage, attracting the enemy's forces and repelling their attacks.
 After Shein's situation worsened and he signed the capitulation treaty, King Władysław IV (who still claimed to be the legitimate Russian Tsar) intended to improve on his success and moved his army towards Moscow.
 On his way to the Russian capital he wanted to capture the small fortress Belaya.